a11ywatch/docs/docs/contributing.md

 title: Contributing
 ---

-You can contribute to the project in multiple ways.
+You can contribute to the project by helping report bug issues, features, and code development.

 ## Prerequisites